 Create a Brag book.
-A Brag book is a book which is left out during showing and has all the information on your house in it.
+A Brag book is a book which is left out during the showing and has all the information on your house in it.
 About 70% of houses are shown by other agents, not the listing agent.
 A Brag book will give the buyers every scrap of information so they can make a buying decision.
 It should be able to answer every question about the house.
 If there is doubt or unanswered questions the buyers will hesitate.
 No one buys if there is doubt.

 Step 3 We help you with a “showings strategy” that works.
 Set the stage to sell…

-Most agent set up showings at 45 minute intervals.
+Most agents set up showings at 30-minute intervals.
 That includes travel time between houses.
 If they spend 30 minutes at your house it is critical that you make it count.
-If you have guests come over it is polite to offer coffee and cookies / muffins.
+If you have guests come over it is polite to offer coffee and cookies/muffins.
 The buyers have been run off their feet and chances are they are tired.
 Once they come into your house you want them to feel at home.
 Most buyers head for the center of the house first, which is the kitchen.
-This is where you have the coffee waiting for them, with a sign that says cream is in the fridge.
+This is where you have the coffee waiting for them, with a sign that says the cream is in the fridge.
 When they open the fridge they feel like they are at home (did you get that “at their new home”).
 A simple muffin and coffee makes them stop and relax.
 What do you think you could put right there in the kitchen?
 The Brag book, Brochures and a suggestion box for feedback.
 The buyers will be more relaxed, in a better mood and happy.
 Very few if any sellers do this.
 This is so simple and powerful.

 With the Brag book out, property flagged and the house staged, the buyers will see your house at its best.
-They will be feeling better with a coffee in them and a snack and they’ll have a color brochure in hand that highlights your house.
+They will be feeling better with a coffee in them and a snack and they’ll have a colour brochure on hand that highlights your house.
 They will be sitting in their B&B that night analyzing all the houses and your house will stand out.
-There is a high probability that if you do all the above, the buyers will love your house and write you an offer at close to asking price.
+There is a high probability that if you do all the above, the buyers will love your house and write you an offer at close to the asking price.